naacl-org/naacl-2021-website/_pages/archive.md

 ---
 {% include base_path %}

+**December 4, 2018**.
+Only numerical and typographical changes can be made to abstracts up to the full paper submission deadline (Dec.
+10th).
+Substantial changes to the abstract and the title may be made for the camera-ready versions of accepted papers.
+Keywords, authors, and contributions cannot be changed post-abstract submission.
+{: .notice}

 **November 30, 2018**.
 The [list of workshops](/program/workshops) for NAACL 2019 workshops has been posted.
 {: .notice}